Soul Man (film): Music video

-A music video for the title track was released for the Sam & Dave song "Soul Man" performed by Sam Moore and Lou Reed.
-The video starred actors Bruce Willis, Cybill Shepherd, Rae Dawn Chong, C. Thomas Howell, Ron Reagan Jr., George Segal, Jamie Farr, boxer Ray Mancini and the children's character Gumby, all lip synching to the song.
-Soul Man executive producer Steve Tisch got the actors to do the cameos.
+A music video for the title track, originally by Sam & Dave and performed by Sam Moore and Lou Reed, was released.
+The video starred actors Bruce Willis, Cybill Shepherd, Cassandra Peterson, Rae Dawn Chong, C. Thomas Howell, Ron Reagan, George Segal, Jamie Farr, boxer Ray Mancini and the children's character Gumby, all lip synching to the song.
+Tisch recruited the actors to do the cameos.

 Legacy

-Actress Rae Dawn Chong later defended the film, saying of the controversy:
+Chong later defended the film, saying of the controversy:

-Spike Lee responded by saying, "In my film career, any comment or criticism has never been based on jealousy."
+Lee responded by saying, "In my film career, any comment or criticism has never been based on jealousy."

-"A white man donning blackface is taboo," said C. Thomas Howell.
+"A white man donning blackface is taboo," said Howell.
 "Conversation over — you can't win.
 But our intentions were pure: We wanted to make a funny movie that had a message about racism."